Key points

 Important Information and Comparison Rate Warning

-Extended car warranties can be applied to both new and used vehicle purchases via the dealership.
-At the base level, an extended warranty kicks in after the manufacturer’s warranty, however what it covers might be totally different.
+Extended car warranties can be applied to both new and used vehicle purchases via a dealership.
+An extended warranty kicks in after the manufacturer’s warranty expires, appearing to offer additional protection against faults or issues with the vehicle.

 Buying a new car is hard enough without being bamboozled by the car dealership and their fast-talking salespeople.
 Generally speaking there are two kinds of extended warranty: